kjobson-neuro/kjobson-neuro.github.io/index.md

 title: Home
 nav_order: 1
 ---
+# Katie R. Jobson, M.S.

-# Welcome to my page!
+## Welcome to my page!

 My name is Katie Jobson and I am currently a PhD student under [Dr. Ingrid Olson's](https://sites.temple.edu/cnltu/ingrid-olson-phd/) supervision.
 I am studying the role of the cerebellum in non-motor function.
 I like to code in Python, Bash, FSL, and GitHub!

+I am in the department of Psychology and Neuroscience at Temple University.
+I have a strong background in coding and have been striving to be more open source in my documentation.
+I hope to upload tutorials and workshops that I have hosted or have helped host at Temple.

 I am currently living in Philadelphia, PA, USA.
 My favorite things to do are to travel, hike and try good food around the city!